 John Phillip Reid, historian

-The second pair of Coercive Acts had more practical impact.
+The second pair of Coercive Acts had a more practical impact.
 The Boston Port Act (1774) closed the city’s port to all sea traffic, until such time as the colony reimbursed the British East India Company (for its lost tea) and the British government (for customs duties).
-The economic and social impact of this legislation was considerable: no imported goods whatsoever could be shipped into Boston and no exports could be launched, causing considerable damage to the city?s merchants.
-The colony’s deep water fishing fleet, most of whom were based in Boston , were unable to leave the harbour, leading to a dramatic reduction in the availability of fresh fish.
-Colonial propagandists compiled cartoons showing Bostonians behind bars (see picture, Bostonians in Distress) or forcibly held down by British ministers (The Able Doctor, or America swallowing the Bitter Draught).
+The economic and social impact of this legislation was considerable: no imported goods whatsoever could be shipped into Boston and no exports could be launched, causing considerable damage to the city’s merchants.
+The colony’s deepwater fishing fleet, most of which was based in Boston, was unable to leave the harbour, leading to a dramatic reduction in the availability of fresh fish.
+Colonial propagandists compiled cartoons showing Bostonians behind bars (see picture, Bostonians in Distress) or forcibly held down by British ministers (The Able Doctor, or America Swallowing the Bitter Draught).
 On top of the punitive measures of the Boston Port Act came another instalment of the Quartering Act (1774) which applied not only to Massachusetts but to all 13 colonies.
 Whereas the previous act had required Americans to house soldiers in barns, outbuildings and stables, this time where necessary they had to be quartered in vacant private homes.
 Colonial assemblies were also required to supply soldiers with basic necessities such as food, cooking utensils and bedding.